theislab/scib/R/visualization/README.md

 Here we are interested in plotting one summary table for each ATAC task, considering different feature spaces separately.
 This summary table shows all integration methods ranked by **Overall Score**, which is calculated as weighted sum of **Batch Correction** and **Bio Conservation**. **Batch Correction** and **Bio Conservation** are average scores calculated over all respective metrics, which are shown in the columns of the summary table.
 Please refer to **Supplementary Figure 25** of the paper for an example.

 To generate this figure you will need to:
-1. have a .csv file computed by scib over one (or multiple) ATAC task, containing metrics scores.
-Exemplary .csv can be found in _data/ATAC_metrics_ folder:
+1. have a csv file computed by scib over one (or multiple) ATAC task, containing metrics scores.
+Example csv files can be found in _data/ATAC_metrics_ folder:
    * `metrics_ATAC_large11.csv` contains results of the Mouse Brain Large scenario (11 batches) over all feature spaces (genes/windows/peaks).
    * `metrics_atac_large_11batches_gene.csv` contains results of the Mouse Brain Large scenario (11 batches), specific to only one feature space (gene).
-2. download and place in your _working_dir_ the script `plotSingleTaskATAC.R`;
+2. download and place the script `plotSingleTaskATAC.R` in your _working_dir_;
 3. run `source('plotSingleTaskRNA.R')`;
 4. call **plotSingleTaskATAC**, with the following parameters:
-   * _csv_metrics_path_: path to a .csv file output of scib that contains the metrics calculated across one or multiple ATAC tasks.
+   * _csv_metrics_path_: path to a csv file output of scib that contains the metrics calculated across one or multiple ATAC tasks.
-   * _outdir_: output directory where the plots and a .csv for each task containing the ranked summary table scores will be saved.
+   * _outdir_: output directory where the plots and a csv file for each task containing the ranked summary table scores will be saved.
    * _weight_batch_: number in [0,1] to use as weight for the batch correction metrics.
 Weight for bio conservation is calculated as 1-weight_batch.
+Default value used in scib manuscript is 0.4.

 Exemplary call to the function: `plotSingleTaskATAC(csv_metrics_path = "./data/metrics_ATAC_large11.csv", outdir = ".", weight_batch = 0.4)`